resrc/rienswagerman.nl/articles/photo-grids/index.md

-# The dynamic nature of visual grids
+# The expressivity of visual grids

 ## How grids are used to express meaning